ElenaErodrial/TaskList/README.md

 # Task List App

-Simple Task List project developed with React
+Simple Task List project developed with React and deployed with Surge

+## Open it here:

+task-list1.surge.sh